-His five years of struggle were not worth very much, all he really learned was that somehow magic changed the interaction of energy rendering most technology useless, everything that used electricity died and guns became unable to shoot in succession until they simply jammed or exploded, the only vehicle he saw that actually worked was a steam car restored from the 70’s that was crushed by monsters anyway.
+His five years of struggle were not worth very much, all he really learned was that somehow magic changed the interaction of energy rendering most technology useless.
+Everything that used electricity died, and guns became unable to shoot in succession until they simply jammed or exploded.
+The only vehicle he saw that actually worked was a steam car restored from the 70’s, and that was crushed by monsters anyway.

-The other only piece of knowledge was the fact that magic could be focused and amplified by gemstones, that’s how Vance survived, hiding in a hole and using a piece of diamond to reinforce his hideout.
+The second piece of knowledge was the fact that magic could be focused and amplified by gemstones.
+That’s how Vance survived, hiding in a hole and using a piece of diamond to reinforce his hideout.

 But why?
 How did that work?

-It would take him some time but he managed to survive a full year by simply hiding at home, it was his lack of action what let him to discover the use of his diamond so late but if he dedicated himself to become more familiar with magic then he could develop and advantage.
+It would take him some time but he managed to survive a full year by simply hiding at home.
+It was his lack of action what let him to discover the use of his diamond so late, but if he dedicated himself to become more familiar with magic then he could develop an advantage.

-Vance hired a construction team to make the foundation of a bigger space around his house, big as a medium sized supermarket and fully made of steel, it was more like a big version of a vendor’s stall, they arrived the next day and got to work immediately moved by juicy monetary incentives but got delayed another two days as the steel beams took time to arrive, much to Vance’s chagrin.
+Vance hired a construction team to make the foundation of a bigger space around his house, big as a medium sized supermarket and fully made of steel.
+They arrived the next day and got to work immediately, moved by juicy monetary incentives, but got delayed another two days as the steel beams took time to arrive, much to Vance’s chagrin.

-Alas, the new bunker was ready just one day before the week timer, with all the beams and metal boards it felt like a full metal wooden barn, Vance kept the construction team hired to help him bring everything inside.
+Alas, the new bunker was ready just one day before the week timer, with all the beams and metal sheets it felt like a full metal wooden barn.
+Vance kept the construction team hired to help him bring everything inside.

-“It sounds weird but i guess i don’t lose anything by agreeing” said Ben as he extended a hand to shake Vance’s, he didn’t really believe anything would happen but basic client-costumer courtesy was a must for any businessman that did the work in person.
+“It sounds weird but i guess i don’t lose anything by agreeing” said Ben as he extended a hand to shake Vance’s, he didn’t really believe anything would happen, but basic client-costumer courtesy is a must for any businessman that does the work in person.

-The other supplies would arrive after the change started and it was still a race against time, albeit his previous survival made him believe he had some time to spare and get his machines ready, but the fact that he was sent back in time meant the past could be changed and who knows what other changes the near future may disclose.
+The other supplies would arrive after the change started and it was still a race against time, albeit his previous life made him believe he had some time to spare and get his machines ready.
+But the fact that he was sent back in time meant the past could be changed and who knows what other surprises the near future may disclose.